MrP01/BachelorsThesis/code/README.md

 For Python, install [poetry](https://python-poetry.org/).

-The best way to do so is using [pipx](https://pypa.github.io/pipx/) (which performs a global, isolated user-installation).
+The best way to do so is using [pipx](https://pypa.github.io/pipx/) (which performs a user-wide, isolated installation).

 `pipx install git+https://github.com/python-poetry/poetry.git`